Zenith360/SnapNews/README.md

 SnapNews leverages the **NewsData API** to fetch the latest news articles, ensuring a diverse and up-to-date news feed for users.

+## Topic Filtering

+SnapNews provides filtering options across 16 different topics, including but not limited to:
+- Technology
+- Politics
+- Domestic Affairs
+- and more...

+Customize your news feed to stay informed on the topics that matter to you the most.

 ## How it Works

 SnapNews utilizes cutting-edge technologies for an enhanced news-reading experience: